gr8it/charts/README.md

 ### Publish to Github (raw)

-Everything required has been created on filesystem, just push your changes to the main branch (via pull request)
+Everything required has been created on filesystem (index.yaml + packaged_charts/*.tgz), just push your changes to the main branch (via pull request)

 ### Publish to a helm repository (Gitlab, Harbor, Artifactory)